 - no sleeves (sleeveless, for a vest or shell)

 If there is a specific sleeve length which you want, please ask me.
-In addition to the lengths listed above, you can specify an exact length for your custom knitted sweater.
+In addition to the lengths listed above, you can specify an exact length for your custom hand knitted sweater.

 Classic Long Sleeve